sophiebeard/OIT-Project/README.md

 A ReactJS application was set up using a the node package extractor called create-react-app.
 Once the installation of files was completed, the application was launched in the browser to see it running.The browser opened at http://localhost:3000/ with the following screen:

 ![React App](images/react-app.png)

+### Build and serve and application.

+I produced a production-ready set of code for the skeleton application.
+This will make bundles of the HTML, CSS and JavaScript needed to efficiently deploy the application.